One of history’s enlightening hikes, that of Bernlef

 We assume the walk took place during summer or just before or after.
 Only this time of year weather would permit travelling through this wet sea area that time.
 Avoiding the storms and floods in late autumn, winter and early spring.
 The Frisians were sea traders as well, with a still very strong supra-regional trading network covering most of northwestern Europe.
 If it was indeed summer when Bernlef and Ludger had their walk, these Frisian free-traders must have been away because that was also the sailing season for doing trade.
 So, near the terps there must have been landing platforms for boats, although the bigger ships were at sea in Scandinavia or East England making a profit.
 Perhaps explaining why the woman called Meinsuit introduced Bernelf to Ludger.
 Her husband was away at sea for trade.

-Maybe Ludger and Bernlef also saw men and families preparing their ships to leave for what is now kreis North Frisia -or Nordfriesland- just south of the Danish-German border.
-It was in fact in this period that the first wave of colonists from Frisia (re)populated the islands Amrum, Föhr, Sylt, Utholm, Westerhever and Everschop, the latter three islands would be united to form the peninsula Eiderstedt in the High Middle Ages.
+Maybe Ludger and Bernlef also saw men and families preparing their ships to leave for what is now Kreis district North Frisia -or Nordfriesland- just south of the Danish-German border.
+It was in fact in this period that the first wave of colonists from Frisia (re)populated the islands Amrum, Föhr, Sylt, Utholm, Westerhever and Everschop.
+The latter three islands would be united to form the peninsula Eiderstedt in the High Middle Ages.
 Find more information about the phases and origins of the colonization of North Frisia in our blog post The beacons of North Frisia.

 * * *